 Key Number Four: Large churches will replace the efforts of denominations in the past

 The majority of church planting is already being done by local churches.
-Four things are driving this trend: one, it is main biblical reason for a churches existence; two, most denominations are running out of money; three, it is easier to grow a new church than to transition a dying one; and four, most churches older than 30 years are located in the wrong places.
+Four things are driving this trend: one, it is the main biblical reason for a church’s existence.
+Two, most denominations are running out of money.
+Three, it is easier to grow a new church than to transition a dying one.
+Four, most churches older than 30 years are located in the wrong places.
 The people have moved but the churches haven’t.

 Over the past five years the multi-site movement has continually gained momentum.
 It is now to the point that it is not a fad but a trend.
 The trend started out as an alternative to relocation due to outgrowing the location.
 Now it is a strategy that many church plants begin with.
 I’ve worked with many of these churches and know one thing drives them and it isn’t because of the need for space.
 It is because it has become a Kingdom issue.
 These churches have realized it is not only good from expansion but more importantly it is the way the early church existed – not in one place but scattered all over the city.
 I expect this trend to continue to escalate.

-Key Number Six: Churches that want to reach the younger generations will have to learn how to address a totally new and different form of ethical questions
+Key Number Six: Churches that want to reach the younger generations will have to learn how to address totally new and different forms of ethical questions

 Key Number Seven: Churches will have to learn how to worship in vastly different ways

 The experience economy is not going away.
-Whatever it is, worship, education, etc, if it doesn’t entertain, stimulate, and touch all of the senses, it won’t educate or be worshipful.
+Whatever it is, worship, education, etc; if it doesn’t entertain, stimulate, and touch all of the senses, it won’t educate or be worshipful.
 Church leaders will have to get over their bias against entertainment if they want to communicate the gospel.
-Of course, the opposite is true . . . entertainment without the gospel is meaningless.
-However, no more meaningless than many of the worship services I’ve seen lately.
+Of course, the opposite is true … entertainment without the gospel is meaningless.
+However, it is no more meaningless than many of the worship services I’ve seen lately.

 Sesame Street began the trend in 1969 when it launched a truly revolutionary method of combining education and entertainment.
-The trend in children’s education continues to become more entertaining with programs such as Barney and Blues Clues.
+The trend in children’s education continued to become more entertainment-oriented with programs such as Barney and Blue’s Clues.

 Key Number Eight: Churches will have to be theologically holistic

 The goal must be to change the city rather than to grow a church.
-So the most effective measure of effectiveness is how much penetration into a city does a church make.
+So the best measure of effectiveness is how much penetration into a city a church makes.

-In the same way churches must embrace social action and evangelism.
-You can’t have one without the other and have the Gospel.
+In the same way, churches must embrace social action and evangelism.
+You can’t have one without the other and still have the gospel.
 I’m thankful that many churches are coming to this realization.